 Bags are useful and, in general, healthier, but they have environmental repercussions.
 Bagless vacuums are more environmentally friendly, however, they are inconvenient.

-The issue with bagless vacuums is that when you empty them, dust and debris are released back into the air.
+The issue with bagless vacuums is that when you empty them, dirt and debris are released back into the air.
 You might even release a few mites.
 This is an issue for those who suffer from allergies or sensitivities.

 Whether you use a bag or not, you should consider the capacity of your vacuum.
 The more it can clean, the less it will need to be maintained.